Danceability, A New Definition of Bridge Index: The danceability index

 If a dancer crosses through a crossing as the under-strand first before the over-strand has been danced, the crossing status for that crossing will temporarily be negative.
-In conclusion, a free-form $n$-dance gives an $n$-dance configuration if the following two conditions are true: \begin{enumerate} \item (satisfies over-first rule) The crossing-status of every crossing is non-negative for all time. \item (the entire diagram is danced) The last row and the first row have dancers in the same locations, but each individual dancer has shifted forward to finish in the starting position of the dancer ahead of them in the row (cyclically). \end{enumerate}
+In conclusion, a free-form $n$-dance gives an $n$-dance configuration if the following two conditions are true: \begin{enumerate} \item \underline{Satisfies over-first rule:} The crossing-status of every crossing is non-negative for all time. \item \underline{The entire diagram is danced:} The last row and the first row have dancers in the same locations, but each individual dancer has shifted forward to finish in the starting position of the dancer ahead of them in the row (cyclically). \end{enumerate}

-Since these two conditions can be checked in polynomial time, verifying if a a free-form $n$-dance is an $n$-dance configuration is in polynomial time.
-Because of this, the minimum number of dancers needed to dance an oriented knot diagram, i.e. the danceability number of the diagram, can be be found in exponential time with respect to the number of crossings.
+Since these two conditions can be checked in polynomial time, verifying if a free-form $n$-dance is an $n$-dance configuration can be done in polynomial time of the number of crossings $O(n^{k})$ by the following algorithm:

+\begin{enumerate} \item Give an ordering to the dancers. \item Select the first dancer to be the active dancer. \item Check if the active dancer can move.
+If they can \emph{and they are not at the starting location of the next dancer}, do so, update crossing status, and go to step 4.
+Otherwise move to step 5. \item Check if all the dancers have advanced to the starting position of the next dancer.
+If so, the diagram has been danced, return true.
+(Since this is only checked after at least one dancer has moved, we are not testing the starting location.) \item If the active dancer is the last dancer, then no dancer has been able to move, meaning the link is in deadlock, return false.
+Otherwise set the active dancer to be the next dancer and go to step 3. \end{enumerate}

+The algorithm loops through the list of dancers moving each one around the link.
+Since each dancer will make no more than $2n$ moves to complete the track, and supposing there are $d$ dancers, the total number of moves is no more than $2 n\cdot d$.
+In the worse case only one move is made per loop. meaning that the number of times that a dancer is checked is a maximum of $2n\cdot d\cdot d = 2n\cdot d^{2}$.
+Since there are $2n$ spaces on the Gauss code and only one dancer is allowed per spot, we know that $d<n$ and so the algorithm returns an answer in $O(n^{3})$.

+In order to find the minimum number of dancers needed to complete a dance of a diagram, all possible starting positions must be considered.
+Since we only need to consider dancers starting at the beginning of a strand (by \autoref{lem:startatbridge}), there are $2^{n}$ possible starting configurations with a specified direction.
+Thus, considering both directions, there are $2\cdot2^{n}$ starting positions.

+For each starting position, we may run the algorithm to check if it is a valid $n$-dance configuration and return the smallest number needed.
+Thus the computation complexity of finding the fewest needed for a given link diagram is $O(2\cdot2^{n}\cdot n^{3}) = O(2^{n})$.\footnote{We can alternatively view this in terms of scheduling theory, viewing the Gauss code as a cyclic schedule of $n$ events.
+If each event has two sub-events, one of which must be done before the other, then determining the minimum number of dancers for a configuration is equivalent to determining the minimum number of parallel processes needed to run the schedule endlessly without deadlock.}